 Now you can share your understanding of the market potential for your app.
 You should know about the existing situation, competitors and customer insights.
 You should also talk about your short and medium-term forecasts for the app.
 This section should also include an objective analysis of your strengths, weaknesses, opportunities and threats.

 How do you plan to take your product to the market?
 This is where you explain it with research on your target audience including their goals, pain points, hopes, and challenges.
 Competitor analysis will also be included in this section.
 Anyone reading your mobile app business plan will know from here how you plan to launch and grow.

 Included in this part of your mobile app business plan are the costs it would take to develop and market the plan and the timeframe for you to generate revenue.
 It will also explain the funds you might need and at what stage depending on the valuation of your company.
 Finally, this section will show how you plan to monetise your mobile app and generate revenue.

 Writing a mobile app business plan isn’t easy, so as a small business owner or entrepreneur, you should arm yourself with the right kind of technology to make the process as easy as possible.
-Optimising business operations through a virtual number like Chalkboard can tremendously help you and your business in several ways.
+Optimising business operations through a virtual phone number can tremendously help you and your business in several ways.

 Chalkboard gives you a second line for work at exceptionally affordable rates.
-You can organise your contacts and broadcast messages without manually typing them out.
-The app also has enhanced chat features for conversational marketing.
+You can organise your contacts and broadcast SMS messages without manually typing them out.
+The app also has enhanced messaging features for conversational marketing.

-Download Chalkboard to start your free trial today.
+Download Chalkboard today.
 Your mobile app business plan will be stronger with it. 📲

 All the costs and expenses to consider if you’re planning to start a business